CordellGriggs/PHYS4130-S26/Michael/writeup.md

 \\
 L_i(x_j) = \delta_{ij}
 ```
+For a polynomial of degree n-1 and n sample points, this representation with lagrange polynomials is exact.

 Now, we can start putting together the algorithm.
 We want to approximate the integral using a weighted sum of the function at n quadrature points in the interval [-1,1].
 ```math